-- Since ExpertRec Crawler is going to access posts/pages from outside (Internet), localhost builds or staging environments sites will not be able to use this approach to full extent.
-In such development sites cases, some of crawler settings would need updates.
+- Since ExpertRec Crawler is going to access posts/pages from outside (Internet), localhost builds or staging environments sites will not be able to use this approach to the full extent.
+In such development sites cases, some of the crawler settings would need updates.

-- If you want to search multiple sites, want a single search bar that displays results from all of them, this is recommended way.
+- If you want to search multiple sites, and want a single search bar that displays results from all of them, this is recommended way.

 - If you want to include SEO parameters of websites to affect search results, this option outperforms earlier Real Time Data Sync integration.

 Having said above, when updates to your sites are less frequent, then this approach is useful.
-For library sites, travel guiding or blogging sites this approach will work.
+For library sites, travel guiding, or blogging sites this approach will work.
 Real-time synchronization is not possible.
 You can schedule a crawl for daily, weekly, or monthly intervals, or you can manually start a re-crawl whenever you wish.

-Crawling is the process of finding new pages and links to more new pages by finding and following links on a page to new pages, as well as continuing finding and following links on new pages to other new pages.
+Crawling is the process of finding new pages and links to more new pages by finding and following links on a page to new pages, as well as continuing to find and follow links on new pages to other new pages.
 Indexing is the process of storing, evaluating, and arranging content and page relationships.
 Parts of indexing are used to guide how a search engine crawls.
 In a nutshell, website indexing is the process through which search engines understand the function of your website and each page on it.
 It assists Google/Bing in finding your website, indexing it, associating each page with searched topics, returning it to search engine results pages (SERPs), and ultimately driving the right visitors to your content.
 An indexed website aids in the appearance of a site or page in search engine results, which is often the initial step toward ranking and visitor generation.